Chinese state-owned metals firm Chinalco may revise its planned $19.5 billion investment in miner Rio Tinto

 As the deal stands, Chinalco would pay $12.3 billion for stakes in debt-saddled Rio's key iron ore, copper and aluminum assets and $7.2 billion for convertible notes that would double its equity stake in Rio to 18 percent.

-The deal has run into opposition from Rio shareholders, who have complained the deal favors Chinalco over other shareholders, and from some who are worried that China, Rio's biggest customer, will gain influence over pricing of key commodities like iron ore.
+The deal has run into opposition from Rio shareholders, who have complained it favors Chinalco over other shareholders, and from some who are worried that China, Rio's biggest customer, will gain influence over pricing of key commodities like iron ore.

 Noise around the deal comes as China's steelmakers hold out for steeper price cuts on iron ore contracts from major miners than the one-third price cut Rio has already agreed with Japanese, South Korean and Taiwanese mills.